redis/redis-om-python/README.md

     bio: Optional[str]
 ```

-Now, if we use this model with a Redis deployment that has the [RediSearch module](redisearch-url) installed, we can run queries like the following:
+Now, if we use this model with a Redis deployment that has the [RediSearch module][redisearch-url] installed, we can run queries like the following:

 ```python
 # Find all customers with the last name "Brookins"